jrwieland/TaraniTunes-v4.x/Grayscale Radios/README.md

-### TaraniTunes v4.0
+## TaraniTunes v4.0
 Awesome music player for OpenTX & EdgeTX radios.

 Key Enhancements
-** Steamlined code to match the Color Widget version in both look and feel.
+** Streamlined code to match the Color Widget version in both look and feel.
 ** FlushAudio Added to clear song playing when a new song/playlist is selected.
-** Song or playlist immediatelly play when selected.
+** Song or playlist immediately play when selected.
 No need to move switches as an "Enter Key".
 ** Model Global Variable 8 and 9 used is also used to keep track of the music and playlists.
-** Removed the seperate player file all interaction is contained within the code.
+** Removed the separate player file all interaction is contained within the code.

 ### Installation